Oblynx/HierarchicalTemporalMemory.jl/README.md

 - [Spatial Pooler](https://www.frontiersin.org/articles/10.3389/fncom.2017.00111/full)
 - [Temporal Memory](https://www.mitpressjournals.org/doi/full/10.1162/NECO_a_00893) (section 3.3)

+**Note**  both implementations are currently in the process of simplification. _Expect half the code to go._

 ## Design sources

 The sources for this implementation are primarily the published papers for the [Spatial Pooler](https://www.frontiersin.org/articles/10.3389/fncom.2017.00111/full)